What to know about East Sheen

-East Sheen benefits from its proximity to the 2,500 acres of the Royal Richmond Park, with access via the Sheen Gate.
-There is also Palewell Common, which has a playground, playing fields, tennis courts and a pitch and put course, and the National Trust-owned East Sheen Common.
+East Sheen benefits from its proximity to the 2,500 acres of the Royal Richmond Park, with access via Sheen Gate.
+There is also Palewell Common, which has a playground, playing fields, tennis courts and a pitch-and-putt course, and the National Trust-owned East Sheen Common.
 The abundance of families in East Sheen, which lie at the heart of the community spirit, is arguably a result of the calibre of schools on offer there.

 Green spaces in East Sheen

 East Sheen runs adjacent to the world-renowned Royal Richmond Park.
 This National Nature Reserve can be accessed from East Sheen via the Sheen Gate, and is a big draw for a vast number of visitors.
 One of the few surviving parts of common land that existed prior to Richmond Park is East Sheen Common, covering 75 acres and consisting of woodland, a cricket field, a bowling green.
-Additionally, Palewell Common offers further playing fields, a playground, tennis courts and a pitch and put course; all highly attractive to those that enjoy outdoor living, and all within 23minutes of central London.Read more
+Additionally, Palewell Common offers further playing fields, a playground, tennis courts and a pitch-and-putt course; all highly attractive to those that enjoy outdoor living, and all within 23 minutes of central London.Read more

 Transport in East Sheen

-The nearest train station to East Sheen is Mortlake, which reaches central Londons Waterloo in just 23 minutes.
-If access to the underground is required a bus runs to Richmond where the District line runs from.
+The nearest train station to East Sheen is Mortlake, which reaches central London's Waterloo station in just 23 minutes.
+If access to the Underground is required, a bus goes to Richmond where the District line runs from.
 This bus route is one of three that serve the area.Read more

 Properties in this area